NoamTD/cuekapp/README.md

 combining the two, I believe the workflow for managing apps k8s can be greatly improved

+## The Goal of this repository

+I will use this repository to evolve my ideas around the ideal setup for managing apps on k8s.
+This may involve developing tooling (most likely in `go`), and standard examples for utilizing the methodology.

 ## Prerequisites

 * `kapp` and `cue` must be installed to work with this repository.
 Instructions can be found in the above links.